TMRCI-DEV1/MQTT_Nodes/ESP32/Turntables/ReadMe.md

 - `controlRelays(int trackNumber)`: This function controls the track power relays.

 - `moveToTargetPosition(int targetPosition)`: This function moves the turntable to the target position.

+- `printCurrentPositionRelativeToHome()`: This function prints the current position of the turntable relative to the "home" position for debugging purposes.

 - `initializeLCD()`: This function initializes the LCD display.